Retrospective Inventory and boundary clarifications

-The Retrospective Inventory is a project aiming at the identification and collection of baseline data (such as boundaries, geographical coordinates, serial components, area of properties in hectares, Statements of Outstanding Universal Value, etc.) for properties inscribed on the World Heritage List in the timeframe 1978-1998.
+The Retrospective Inventory is a project aiming at the identification and collection of baseline data (such as boundaries, geographical coordinates, serial components, area of properties in hectares, etc.) for properties inscribed on the World Heritage List in the timeframe 1978-1998.

 The project is carried out in seven phases

-- identification of the problems and gaps in each Nomination file (it is possible that no map was submitted at the time of the submission of the file, or that it did not show any boundary for the property, or that different boundaries were identified without any precision on the proposed delimitation for the property);
+- Identification of gaps in each Nomination file (it is possible that no map was submitted at the time of the submission of the file, or that it did not show any boundary for the property);

-- answer from the State Party (two printed copies and two CDs, the maps in .jpg, .tiff or .pdf formats);
+- Answer from the State Party (two printed copies and an electronic copy, maps in .jpg or .pdf formats);

-- comparison between the information submitted by the State Party and the Nomination file, in order to verify that the submitted data reflect the situation at the time of the inscription;
+- Examination of the newly submitted information by the State Party, in order to verify that the submitted data reflect the situation at the time of the inscription;

-- presentation of the information in a working document entitled « clarification of boundaries », so that the World Heritage Committee can take note of it;
+- Presentation of the information in a working document to the World Heritage Committee to take note;

 Clarifications of boundaries

-The « clarifications of boundaries », as they refer to the delimitation of properties at the time of their inscription on the World Heritage List, differ from « minor boundary modifications », which refer to any modification (increase or reduction of the size of a property, establishment of a buffer zone, etc…) intervened after the inscription.
+The clarifications of boundaries, as they refer to the delimitation of properties at the time of their inscription on the World Heritage List, differ from minor boundary modifications, which refer to any modification (minor increase of the size of a property, establishment of a buffer zone, etc…) intervened after the inscription.
 Before a proposal for a minor boundary modification can be submitted, it is necessary that the boundaries at the time of the inscription are clear or have been clarified.

 How to present to World Heritage Committee a buffer zone or a proposal for minor boundary modification?

 - The differences between boundary clarifications and minor boundary modifications